Efury1/Efury1/README.md

 # Hello, I'm Eliza 👋

 Welcome to my GitHub profile!
-I'm a passionate programmer dedicated to learning, creating, and advocating for ethical coding and accessibility in tech.

----

-## About Me
+I'm a dedicated programmer with a keen interest in leveraging technology to build creative and engaging projects.
+Lately, I've been diving into data analytics and ethical AI, which are reflected in my pinned repositories.
+Currently, I work at OneModel, but in February 2025, I’ll be relocating to the UK.
+I’m thrilled about the opportunity to explore new roles that align with my passions for coding, ethical development, and accessibility.

 [![GitHub Streak](https://streak-stats.demolab.com/?user=Efury1)](https://git.io/streak-stats)

-- 🌱 **Currently Exploring**: Data Analytics and AI Ethics, with a focus on creating inclusive and ethical software solutions.
-- 💼 **Professional Journey**: I work at OneModel but will be moving to the UK in February 2025.
-I'm excited about exploring new roles that align with my passion for all things code, or ethical development and accessibility.
-- 🤝 **Collaboration**: Open to contributing to projects that prioritize inclusivity, sustainability, and ethical AI practices.

----

-## My Interests

-- 🌍 **Ethics in Technology**: Advocating for responsible AI and software development practices that prioritize fairness and transparency.
-- ♿ **Accessibility in Tech**: Ensuring digital products are usable by everyone, including individuals with disabilities.
-- 💻 **Software Development**: Building user-centered applications with modern frameworks and tools.

 ---

 ## My Tech Stack